 - Keep taking this drug as you have been told by your doctor or other health care provider, even if you feel well.

-- Be sure you know when to start taking this drug.
+- If you are able to get pregnant, start taking this drug during your period (menstrual) cycle.
 You may need to have a pregnancy test before starting this drug.
+Talk with your doctor.